ba5eem/hyperion/README.md

-# hyperion
+# Method Search Built 2017
-branches consist of html only - testing &amp; proof of concept with notes to help getting started
+    - built with a goal to help me and other classmates learn array methods in a fun way